batuhan-ozyurt/COMP305-Project-Group33/README.md

 - Aydın Özcan

-**To-Do List**

-- Create a Baseline Model

 ## Running the Project

 All one needs to do is to run the python program located in the `src/` folder of this repo.
-The program provides options to specify which algorithm to use, what input file to use, and some other algorithm specific options (such as the base option for the hybrid algorithm).
+The program provides options to specify which algorithm to use, what input file to use, and some other algorithm specific options (such as the base option for the hybrid algorithm) (iterative is the baseline algorithm, giggle1&2 use DP, hybrid is a mixture of DP and greedy).

 ```
 $ ./main.py